 Bees are not so bad – they pollenate our flowers and plants and because of them we have yummy honey.
 Bees keep our environment buzzing (no pun intended!).
 I’ve also talked about how we actually do need wasps, as mean as they are.
 They eat pests that munch on our crops when no other bug will.
 I’d much rather have wasps do the job than pesticides, don’t you agree?
 But we sure don’t want the wasps flying around when we are eating outside or playing with our kids.
 Let’s find out what the best wasp deterrent plants are to include in our landscaping that look nice and also keep those nasty wasps away.
 I will go for natural pest control any day….

 I admit it, I am not a green thumb.
-I always wanted to be, but I get so confused by everything.
+I always wanted to be, but I get so confused by everything and I’m constantly looking for home and gardening tips.
 So I’ve been trying for awhile to start growing vegetables and I am so excited this year to finally be doing it.
 But what are the best vegetables for beginner gardeners?
 I need something that is fairly easy to tend and something I can plant in pots and not have to worry so much will get eaten by bugs or animals….